Chapter 7. Text Tables

 Definition of Tables

-Text Tables are defined similarly to conventional tables with the added TEXT keyword.
+Text Tables are defined in a similar way to conventional tables with the added TEXT keyword.

 CREATE TEXT TABLE <tablename> (<column definition> [<constraint definition>])